 Coding of neural network parameters

-At the previous meeting, JVT-T0092 [7] proposed a framework of super-resolution post-filter using NN.
+At the previous meeting, JVT-T0092 [7] proposed a framework of super-resolution post-filter using neural network.
 In that framework, an SEI which can be described network parameters was proposed.
 There was a comment the network parameters can be sent also on the system layer.